 3. Read a Children’s Book about Loss to Your Baby in the Belly or Baby Born After a Loss

 If you are pregnant or parenting a subsequent child after a loss, you should pick up Someone Came Before You* or Perfectly Imperfect Family to read to your belly or baby born after a loss.
 Someone Came Before You is a children’s book by Pat Schwiebert explaining the loss of a baby to the baby that is born after.
 It does so in such a beautiful way.
 Perfectly Imperfect Family is a children’s book by Amie Lands and illustrated by Natia Gogiashivili.
-This precious book is told from the perspective of the little boy born after his sister who died, all about the ways they incorporate his sister in their families daily lives.
+This precious book is told from the perspective of the little boy born after his sister who died, all about the ways they incorporate his sister in their family’s daily lives.
 Your perfectly imperfect family will love it.
-These books and others are on our list of bedtime stories for the month of October, to let Zoe know more about her sister.
+These books and others are on our list of bedtime stories for the month of October, to let Zoe and Liev know more about their sister.
 I think it’s a nice way to find words if it’s too hard to find your own when pregnant after a loss too.
 These also make a great read to your belly bump if you’re still pregnant.